 OFNP and OFNR are all flame retardant grades and are not material properties.

+Cable in the US that installed in data center Plenum or Riser spaces must pass NFPA262 and UL1666 fire standard tests.
 According to the flame retardant grade, USA NEC (National Electrical Code) has developed the following standards.

 2.1 What is OFNP cable?

-OFNP, also known as Plenum flame-retardant grade.
+OFNP stands for Fiber Optic Non-Conductivity Plenum.
+The nonconductive element within OFNP means they contain no electrically conductive components.
 It conforms to NFPA-262 and UL-910 standards and is the highest flame-retardant grade.

 When a fan is used on the optical cable to force it to blow the flame, the cable will extinguish itself within 5 meters of the flame spread.
 At the same time, the cable will not emit poisonous smoke or steam.
 It is usually installed in the ventilation duct in communication wiring applications or in the air return booster system used in air handling equipment.